-A few years later, I had a collection of small man made ponds and even put one in a greenhouse where I was trying to breed some colonies of British Butterflies.
-Most of these ponds were what I call, small garden sized ponds 2 ft by 6 ft.
-Half the pond would have a marginal shelf about six inches deep, whilst the other half would be twelve inches deep and it was around this time, that I started adding Frog Spawn to my ponds every spring. it’s is truly an amazing site to see thousands of black, wiggling Tadpoles all swimming about in the warmth of a sunlit corner of a pond, on a warm spring day.
+A few years later, I had a collection of small man-made ponds.
+I even put one in a greenhouse where I was trying to breed some colonies of British Butterflies.
+Most of these ponds were what I call small, garden-sized ponds 2 ft by 6 ft.
+Half the pond would have a marginal shelf about six inches deep, whilst the other half would be twelve inches deep.
+It was around this time that I started adding Frog Spawn to my ponds every spring.
+It is truly an amazing sight to see thousands of black, wiggling Tadpoles all swimming about in the sunlit corner of a pond on a warm spring day.

 One Day the Best Thing Happened!

 It’s a well known fact that during the breeding season, Frogs like to return to the pond in which they were born.
 I had a favourite pond that I had kept going for the last three or four years, as teenage hobby of mine.
 Every spring I would faithfully clean it out and re-plant it up.